codebytere/talks/node-summit-2018/script.md

 ### Slide 121 What's Next?

 I've talked a lot about where we are now and where we've been, but where do we really want to go in the next year?
 After that?
-At present, we've amalgamated the output items from our last summit, which center around four primary categories.
+At present, we've grouped the output items from our last summit into four big buckets:

 **Governance:**